Le Roy families have until Feb. 13 to weigh in on potential football merger with C-M/B-B

-LE ROY — The question-and-answer started Monday night, but district executives want to gather opinions from Le Roy families for the next couple of weeks on whether the Oatkan Knights should continue running their own football program or pursue a possible merger with Caledonia-Mumford/Byron-Bergen.
+LE ROY — Families and students in the Le Roy Central School District have until Feb.
+13 to provide the district with feedback regarding a potential high school football merger between the Oatkand Knights and Caledonia-Mumford/Byron-Bergen.

-Le Roy Superintendent Merritt Holly said he wanted to provide student-athletes and parents with the data needed to provide the district with their informed opinions on a merger.
-Holly said Google forms would be shared with student-athletes and parents after tonight’s information session at the Wolcott Street School auditorium.
-Those students and parents will have to submit those forms by Feb.
-13. The forms will request an email address, parent/student name, grade level-and to provide feedback on the potential merger.
+At Monday’s informational meeting inside the Wolcott Street School auditorium, Le Roy Superintendent Merritt Holly said he wanted to provide student-athletes and parents with the data needed to provide the district with their informed opinions on a merger.
+Holly said Google forms would be shared with student-athletes and parents after Monday’s meeting.
+The forms will require an email address, parent/student name, grade level and to provide feedback on the potential merger.

 Many outspoken residents on social media have expressed the belief that the Le Roy Board of Education has already made a decision on a potential merger.
 But no decision on a merger has been made, Holly told the audience during Monday’s session.